liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

     dl.store.cmis.repository.url=http://localhost:8080/url/to/your/cmis/repository
     dl.store.cmis.system.root.dir=Liferay Home

-Now the Liferay repository is connected to CMIS via the CMIS store.
+With the configuration above, the Liferay repository is connected to CMIS via the CMIS store.
 As long as all nodes are pointing to your CMIS repository, everything in your Liferay cluster should be fine, as the CMIS protocol prevents multiple simultaneous file access from causing data corruption.

 From here, we'll move on to the JCR store.

-#### Using the JCR store [](id=using-the-jcr-store-liferay-portal-6-2-user-guide-20-en)
+#### Using the JCR Store [](id=using-the-jcr-store-liferay-portal-6-2-user-guide-20-en)

 Liferay Portal supports as a store the Java Content Repository standard.
-Under the hood, Liferay uses Jackrabbit—-which is a project from Apache-—as its JSR-170 compliant document repository.
+Under the hood, Liferay uses Jackrabbit, a project from Apache, as its JSR-170 compliant document repository.
 By default, Jackrabbit is configured to store the documents on the local file system upon which Liferay is installed, in the `[Liferay Home]/liferay/jackrabbit` folder.
 Inside this folder is Jackrabbit's configuration file, called `repository.xml`.

 Using the default settings, the JCR store is not very different from the file system stores, except you can use any JCR client to access the files.
 You can,